Doctor Knab, MD, Doctor Arora, MD and Physicians Assistant Anthony Gore Provide Treatment for Golfer’s and Tennis Elbow Relief, Therapy, and Exercises

-Regenerative medicine (using a person’s own platelets or stem cells) is showing real promise in conditions where standard therapies have not been effective.
+Orthobiologic procedures (using a person’s own platelets or stem cells) are showing real promise in conditions where standard therapies have not been effective.
 By using either PRP (Platelet Rich Plasma — made from a person’s own blood) or Stem Cells (most commonly taken from a small sample of bone marrow), we can precisely target areas of damage previously identified on MRI or Ultrasound and flood them with millions of the cells needed to “jump-start” the healing process.
 Occasionally, other natural products such as dehydrated placental tissue (derived from carefully screened maternal placenta) will be added to act as a “scaffold” for the cells to begin the healing process and form new tissue.

 Medial Epicondylitis – Golfer’s Elbow is just as painful as tennis elbow, but it occurs on the medial (inside) part of the elbow.
 Despite its name, the most frequent cause that we hear these days are the pitching injuries in baseball that lead to “Tommy John Surgery” to repair the ulnar collateral ligament (UCL).
 However the more common version of this disorder typically involves the common flexor tendons (Pronator Teres, Flexor Carpi Ulnaris, Flexor Digitorum Superficialis, Pronator Teres, and Palmaris Longus).
 While the condition got its name from the game of golf, other activities such as lifting a heavy suitcase awkwardly, bowling, and yes even too much TENNIS can bring on golfer’s elbow!